 In this paper, the results of a study of equatorial ionospheric irregularities detected by the JULIA radar and ionosonde in comparison with in situ N_e measurements made by Swarm for the years from 2014 to 2018 was presented.
-Cases of coincidence between Swarm, JULIA, and ionosonde observations were discussed.
-Also, the JULIA, ionosonde, and Swarm observations were examined statistically during geomagnetically quiet conditions.
-The local time and seasonal statistical patterns obtained from JULIA, ionosonde, and Swarm were explained using drift measurements by the ISR.
+Cases of co-incidence between Swarm, JULIA, and ionosonde observations were discussed.
+Moreover, the JULIA, ionosonde, and Swarm observations were examined statistically during geomagnetically quiet conditions.
+The local time and seasonal statistical patterns obtained from JULIA, the ionosonde, and Swarm were explained using drift measurements by the ISR.

-Results based on the JULIA radar and ionosonde agreed with the plasma density obtained from measurements of the Swarm faceplate for single satellite passes over or near the JRO.
-Basing on an on-off classification, in the majority of cases, when the JULIA radar detected topside plasma plumes, Swarm also observed plasma bubbles when its trajectory crossed directly overhead or near the JRO.
+Results based on the JULIA radar and the ionosonde agreed with the plasma density obtained from measurements of the Swarm faceplate for single satellite passes over or near the JRO.
+Based on an on-off classification, in the majority of cases, when the JULIA radar detected topside plasma plumes, Swarm also observed plasma bubbles when its trajectory crossed directly overhead or near the JRO.
 This was also true for the ionosonde measurements.
-A few exceptions were also observed when the JULIA radar and ionosonde detected the presence of plasma structures, while Swarm did not record any bubbles and vice versa.
-For the case when JULIA and ionosonde recorded irregularity signatures, while Swarm observed no structures, the plume structures may not have ascended to Swarm altitudes by the time the satellites passed over Jicamarca or the satellites were simply in a different location.
-Swarm was able to detect ionospheric irregularities in situ, while no signature was recorded on the ground simply because the irregularities occurred at magnetic longitudes which were largely offset from the longitude of the ground-site.
-Statistical differences between Swarm A and C were observed and these were attributed to the 1.5° longitudinal separation between them which becomes significant for small scale irregularities.
+A few exceptions were also observed when the JULIA radar and the ionosonde detected the presence of plasma structures, whereas Swarm did not record any bubbles and vice versa.
+For the case when JULIA and the ionosonde recorded irregularity signatures whereas Swarm observed no structures, the plume structures may not have ascended to Swarm altitudes by the time the satellites passed over Jicamarca or the satellites may simply have been in a different location.
+Swarm was able to detect ionospheric irregularities in situ, whereas no signature was recorded on the ground simply because the irregularities occurred at magnetic longitudes that were largely offset from the longitude of the ground site.
+Statistical differences between Swarm A and C were observed, and these were attributed to the 1.5° longitudinal separation between them which becomes significant for small-scale irregularities.

-The three phenomena i.e., plasma plumes observed by the JULIA radar, spread-Fs recorded by the ionosonde, and small scale irregularities detected by Swarm revealed similarities in the patterns of occurrence basing on local time and different seasons.
-The highest occurrence rate was observed in December Solstice and in the Equinoxes, while a low occurrence rate was observed in June Solstice.
+The three phenomena, namely plasma plumes observed by the JULIA radar, spread-F signatures recorded by the ionosonde, and small-scale irregularities detected by Swarm, revealed similarities in the patterns of occurrence based on the local time and different seasons.
+The highest occurrence rate was observed at the December solstice and at the equinoxes, whereas a low occurrence rate was observed at the June solstice.
 Measurements of the vertical plasma drift, made by the ISR, were used to understand the seasonal dependence of the occurrence of topside spread F and in situ density irregularities.
 The seasonal dependence of the occurrence of topside spread F and in situ N_e irregularities can be explained by the extent to which plasma is drifted vertically upwards.